 Prepare for hiking Torrey Pines’ trails with sunscreen and sunglasses.
 Only your feet will catch a glimpse of shade from time to time, thanks to low-lying shrubs.

 But for the most part, there isn’t shade on the hiking paths at Torrey Pines.

-Remember how we talked about the difference between parks and reserves at the beginning of this post?
+Remember how I mentioned the difference between parks and reserves at the beginning of this post?

 Well, the time has come for us to explore the rules at Torrey Pines.
 Below are the highlights:

 - Only water can be taken into the reserve.
 The exception to this is the beach, where food and other beverages are allowed

 - Carry in, carry out policy.
 There aren’t any garbage cans after the beach parking lot

 - No drones